Count cells that contain errors

 Example

-In the example, we have a range of cells (B3:B12) that contain some errors.
-The goal is to count the cells containing various errors.
 We recommend you use named ranges to simplify the formula.
 Select the range, then use the name box and add a descriptive name, like “data.”

 Explanation: Evaluate the formula from the inside out!